Parks and Trails

 Meadow Crest Playground

-The Renton Accessible Playground is a joint effort of the City of Renton, the Renton School District and Renton Rotary.
-The City is working with and actively seeking additional funding partners.
-The accessible playground is being designed for all abilities and will be co-located on the North Highlands Neighborhood Center and the Hillcrest Early Childhood Learning Center properties.
-The estimated construction timeframe is 2013.
+The Meadow Crest Playground is a joint effort of the City of Renton, the Renton School District and many community funding partners and individual contributions.
+The accessible playground is being designed for all ages and abilities.
+It will share property between the Meadow Crest Early Learning Center (formerly Hillcrest Early Childhood Learning Center) and the North Highlands Neighborhood Center.
+Construction will run from June to October 2013.
 Read more.

 Email the Parks and Golf Course Director